(L to R): Kyle Chucka, Jeff Smith, Ryan Schroeder, Ryne Greenwood, Livio Bolzon, David Schwartz, Ryan Zagar, Brandon Biondo

 (Seated L to R): McKaelee Hoehnen, Jaelynn Hoehnen (Standing L to R): Marissa Buechel, Mitchell Reichert, Jillian Birkholz, Alyssa Athas, Benjamin Rubach, Dylan Moldrem

-Congratulations to our champions October 26th at Castle Lanes:
+Congratulations to our champions December 28th at Arlington Lanes:

-A couple parents have approached me at our last event regarding one of our youth bowlers who was using a two handed approach on spares only and one handed for strikes.
+A couple parents have approached me regarding one of our youth bowlers who was using a two handed approach on spares only and one handed for strikes.

 They thought that the bowler was switching hands throughout the competition by switching between the one handed and two handed.